Archive for July, 2008

 10 things that are good for you…they might surprise you

-Tuesday, July 15th, 2008
+July 15, 2008 by

 1. Chocolate: Its a good thing because I always have it on hand here at the house LOL It’s partiularly good when the toddlers are bouncing off the walls and I need a “me” moment.
 The kind of chocolate that’s good for you is the dark or bitter chocolate (you can wash it down with some milk chocolate haha).
 It contains chemicals called polyphenols that reduce the presence of free radicals, which cause cell and DNA damage.
 It also protects the heart.